 This is where Islamic fintech emerges, blending the innovation of modern fintech with the guidelines of Islamic finance.
 As we explore this sector, we consider: is Islamic fintech simply an evolution of traditional finance or a true revolution in the way we view money and financial inclusion?

-These Shariah-compliant structures create a basis for examples of fintech in Islamic banking that prioritise permissible dealings, shared risk, and fair investment.
+These Sharia-compliant structures create a basis for examples of fintech in Islamic banking that prioritise permissible dealings, shared risk, and fair investment.

 These challenges create opportunities for innovation within the Islamic fintech space to better meet Muslim beliefs and their influence on Islamic finance while adhering to regulatory frameworks.

-Islamic fintech may also lead to advancements in areas like blockchain technology and decentralised finance (DeFi), where the standards and transparency align well with the core tenets of Shariah-compliant finance.
-Ultimately, the future of Islamic fintech will rely on its ability to innovate while adhering to Shariah guidelines.
+Islamic fintech may also lead to advancements in areas like blockchain technology and decentralised finance (DeFi), where the standards and transparency align well with the core tenets of Sharia-compliant finance.
+Ultimately, the future of Islamic fintech will rely on its ability to innovate while adhering to Sharia guidelines.

-Islamic banking operates based on Shariah principles, avoiding interest, speculation, and excessive risk in transactions, focusing instead on halal investments and shared profit-and-loss agreements.
+Islamic banking operates based on Sharia principles, avoiding interest, speculation, and excessive risk in transactions, focusing instead on halal investments and shared profit-and-loss agreements.

-Instead of earning interest, Islamic financial institutions generate profits through Shariah-compliant structures like Murabaha (cost-plus financing), Ijara (leasing), and Mudarabah (profit-sharing).
+Instead of earning interest, Islamic financial institutions generate profits through Sharia-compliant structures like Murabaha (cost-plus financing), Ijara (leasing), and Mudarabah (profit-sharing).

 An example would be Murabaha, where a bank buys an asset and sells it to the customer at a profit margin instead of charging interest.